These conditions are for all services that we provide for any client

 1.2 The Client means the entity instructing MRA in a Fee Agreement/Proposal and shall include, for the purposes of these Terms and Conditions, any party acting as agent of the Client as notified by the Client to have the authority of the Client to do so.

 1.3 Fee Agreement or Fee Proposal means any letter setting out the scope of services and works to be performed by MRA for the Client.
-This will include estimated charges and any additional agreed terms outside of the below terms and conditions.
+This may include estimated charges and any agreed terms additional to the below terms and conditions which are deemed to be incorporated into the fee agreement/proposal.

 2. Fees and Payments